What if, no matter how precisely you could explore and define them, your knowledge and skills and abilities and experiences weren’t enough to tell you

 Awareness of the network of interdependencies and relationships that give rise to seemingly irrational or unproductive behavior in an organization, community, or group.
 Clarity about a system’s true purpose versus it’s stated purpose.
 Ability to design ‘systems viruses’ that disrupt and reshape an organization, community, or group.

-I serve on the faculty at the University of New Haven, Chicago Theological Seminary, and The Graduate Institute (where I am Academic Director & Lead Educator for the Master of Arts in Organizational Leadership program).
+I serve on the faculty at the University of New Haven, Chicago Theological Seminary, and The Graduate Institute (where I am Academic Director & Lead Educator for the Master of Arts in Organizational & Social Leadership program).

 To book me for a speaking engagement, click here.